-- 1. Load the supervisor shadow stack token from the SSP using a shadow_stack_load. - 2.
+- 1. Load the supervisor shadow stack token from the SSP using a locked shadow-stack load. - 2.
 Check if the busy bit in the token is 1; reserved bits must be 0.

 - 3. Check if the address programmed in supervisor shadow stack token matches SSP; reserved bits must be 0. - 4.
-If checks 2 and 3 are successful, then clear the busy bit in the token using a shadow_stack_store; else continue without modifying the contents of the shadow stack pointed to by SSP.
+If checks 2 and 3 are successful, then write back the token with an unlocking shadow-stack store, clearing the busy bit; otherwise, write back the value read at step 1 using an unlocking shadow-stack store and continue without modifying the contents of the shadow stack pointed to by SSP.